hannonhill/Velocity-Cookbook/Twitter-Widget/README.md

 The combination of the Twitter Widget Data Definition and Velocity Format will provide a means of embedding Twitter Widgets onto Cascade Pages.

-More information about Twitter Widgets and the available options can be found [here](https://twitter.com/about/resources/widgets).
+More information about Twitter Widgets (Embeddable Timelines) and the available options can be found [here][twitter-docs-embedded-timelines].

 twitter-widget-dd.xml
 ========